gayathreegopi/cleveland-condos/README.md

-# Marketing Analysis Automation of Cleveland Condos
+# Marketing Analysis Automation for Cleveland Condos
 This project involves a detailed exploration of Cleveland, Ohio, condo listings scraped from Zillow.
 The analysis is aimed at uncovering trends, factors driving prices, and insights into the Cleveland condo market.

 ## Project Overview